You initially thought you’d go to either Cabo or Puerto Vallarta.

 So of course you want to know if Cabo and Cancun are safe.
 And is one safer than the other?

-The U.S. State Advisory on Mexico recommends you “exercise increased caution due to crime” in the state of Baja California Sur (which includes Los Cabos and day trip sites in the Baja Peninsula).
+The U.S. State Advisory on Mexico recommends you “exercise increased caution due to crime” in the state of Baja California Sur (which includes Los Cabos and day trip sites in the lower Baja area).

 We, however, have always felt safe in Los Cabos during the countless times we’ve visited over the years.
 Mind you, we stick to the touristy areas when we go, and we don’t stay out late until the wee hours.